centau/ecr/docs/api/ecr.md

 - **Details**

-    Copies the first `size` ids into a target buffer.
+    Copies the first `size` ids from an array to a target buffer.

     If no target buffer is given, one will be created.